libgit2/libgit2.github.io/docs/guides/build-and-link/index.md

 [![Xcode Screenshot](xcode-link2.png)](xcode-link2.png)

-Browse to the location where the libgit2 binaries are located (if you're working from source, this is `/path/to/libgit2/build`), select the `libgit2.dylib` file, and click OK.
+Browse to the location where the libgit2 binaries are located (if you're working from source, this is `/path/to/libgit2/build`), select the `libgit2.a` file (or `libgit2.dylib` if you built a dynamic library), and click OK.

-If you built libgit2 as a static library, you'll need to also add all of these libraries to the list.
+If you built libgit2 as a static library (again, this is *highly* recommended), you'll need to also add all of these libraries to the list.
 They should all be available with the system, and easy to find with the search interface.

 * `libiconv.dylib`